Germany

 Safety Considerations

 Germany is generally safe for travelers exploring nightlife districts.
-Standard urban precautions apply.
-Licensed establishments are subject to health and safety standards.
+Licensed establishments are subject to health and safety standards, and workers benefit from the same labor protections as other professions.
 Key safety notes:

 - Verify that establishments display valid operating licenses